magneticstain/PrivyPaste/README.md

     * the DocumentRoot directive must be set to the application file directory (/opt/privypaste/web by default)
     * the directory section for the application files has the `AllowOverride All` directive.
 [More info on that directive can be found here.](https://httpd.apache.org/docs/2.4/mod/core.html#allowoverride)
     * mod_rewrite is turned on
-  * An example Apache config is show below, and should work with most installations.
+  * Example Apache configs are show below, and should work with most installations.

+#### Debian-based OS
 ```
 <IfModule mod_ssl.c>
 	<VirtualHost _default_:443>